OPEN FRAME MONITOR

 Supply continuity

-Change requests are managed with revision records and PCN-style notification where applicable.
+Change requests can be managed with revision records and PCN-style notification where applicable.

-A short description of the equipment and target display size is usually enough to begin.
+A short description of your equipment, target display size, expected use conditions, and project stage is enough to begin.

 ENGINEERING SUPPORT